 Work in music

 As a musician, John Kersey is best-known for researching and bringing unknown nineteenth-century piano music to a wider public.
-Founder of the record label Romantic Discoveries Recordings, he has recorded over ninety CDs, the majority consisting wholly of world première recordings.
+Founder of the record label Romantic Discoveries Recordings, he has recorded over one hundred CDs, the majority consisting wholly of world première recordings.
 Having performed a wide repertoire as soloist and collaborative artist throughout Britain and continental Europe in earlier years, the focus of his career as a pianist is now in recording and scholarship.

 In 2006, John Kersey released the first ever recording of the original, unfinished version of Beethoven’s Sonata in D major, Biamonti 213, together with other Beethoven unfinished sonatas and sketches, in a CD described as a “treasure trove” by the website The Unheard Beethoven.
 He has also made the first recordings of music by Mendelssohn, Alkan, Reinecke, Huber and Heller, among many others.
 Mark Thomas of the Joachim Raff Society has said, “His catalogue represents a huge contribution to the recorded repertoire of piano music by romantic unsungs…I have several of these CDs now and I must pay tribute not only to Kersey’s advocacy but also to his pianism.
 He has a fine technique but isn’t showy and he lets the music speak for itself.
 There’s something very appealing about this self-effacing, honest approach.”